dmail-old/lab/README.md

 const value = {};
 const composite = compose(value);
 const instance = composite.construct();
-Object.getPrototypeOf(instance) === value; // true
+Object.getPrototypeOf(instance) === composite.value; // true
 ```

-## What are the benefits ?
+## Pros and cons

-- Support property descriptors
+Pros
-- Will support infected composition
+- Logic can be splitted into composable and reusable unit
-- Will support circular structure
+Note : Putting a list of benefits without explaining how to use them is not optimal but I'll do that later.

-- Will support composition of non native values (a custom object prototype or constructor)
+Cons

-Note : Putting a list of feature without explaining how to use them is not optimal but I'll do that later.
+- todo